JonathanReardon/Academic-Chatter-Dev-App/README.md

 # AcademicChatterBot

-A Twitter development application that retweets tweets containing the following content [listed in order of bot search preference].
+A Twitter development application that retweets tweets containing the following content [listed in order of search preference].
 Retweets are timed based on the Twitter API rate limits:

 - @AcademicChatter
 - #academicchatter